 How to make smothered Turkey wings

-These smothered turkey wings may take an hour to bake, but the prep time is minimal, and not only are they delicious, but they also super easy to make because all the magic happens in the oven.
+These smothered turkey wings may take an hour to bake, but the prep time is minimal, and not only are they delicious, but they are also super easy to make because all the magic happens in the oven.
 No stovetop!

 - You’ll need a few ingredients such as paprika, minced garlic, chicken bouillon, with vegetables like bell peppers and celery, and red pepper flakes for that extra spicy kick.

 - The Turkey wings are then generously massaged with the spices and carefully arranged inside a deep baking dish.

 - Chicken broth is then poured inside the baking dish, covered with a foil, and baked until the flavor goes deep into the wings.

 - Bake at 350 – 375 degrees, depending on the quantity.
 After one hour of baking, remove the foil paper and bake for an additional thirty minutes.
 Then the smothered turkey will be golden brown on the surface, flavorful, and fork-tender.

 If you are a fan of anything wings, you are going to love this smothered turkey wing recipe.
 It will remind you of biscuits and gravy with one exception, it’s turkey wings!